channingwalton/doobie-play/README.md

 parameterised by C[_], some context containing the result of operations on the store.

-To support the idea side-effects performed after a successful store operation, a post commit, the operations on Store return a _StoreIO[C[_], A]_, a type alias for _WriterT[C, List[PostCommit], A]_.
+To support the idea of side-effects performed after a successful store operation, a post commit, the operations on Store return a _StoreIO[C[_], A]_, a type alias for _WriterT[C, List[PostCommit], A]_.
 This enables post commit